Prices

 Self-Pay Prices:

-Individual - $150 per session
+Individual - starting at $75 per session

-Couples - $150 per session
+Couples - starting at $100 per session

-Family - $175 per session
+Family - starting at $125 per session

 Group - prices vary